-Set against the stunning backdrop of Praia da Duna dos Caldeirões in Vila Praia de Âncora, SonicBlast Fest has evolved from a niche gathering into one of Europe’s premier destinations for fans of stoner, doom, psych, and punk rock.
-Celebrating its 13th edition in 2025, the festival continues to uphold its commitment to underground authenticity, offering a unique blend of beachside relaxation and sonic intensity.
-With a lineup that spans the spectrum of heavy music, SonicBlast Fest 2025 promises an unforgettable experience for both longtime devotees and newcomers alike.
+Set against the windswept beauty of Praia da Duna dos Caldeirões in Vila Praia de Âncora, SonicBlast Fest has grown from a niche coastal gathering into one of Europe’s most beloved destinations for stoner, doom, psych, and punk rock.
+Now entering its 13th edition, the festival remains fiercely rooted in underground authenticity, offering a rare combination of beachside ease and unrelenting sonic force.

 Genres: